 Natural Resource Inventories

-Inventory studies involve collecting data in a given area over a set period of time.
-While they can help us understand how a park resource is faring, they're not designed to detect change over time.
-That is where monitoring comes in.
+Natural resource inventories help us answer fundamental questions about the presence, distribution, and condition of natural resources.
+They involve collecting data in a given area over a set period of time.
+And while they can help us understand how a park resource is faring, they're not designed to detect change over time.
+That’s where monitoring comes in.

 Examining a soil sample